privacybydesign/irma-documentation/yivi-docs/docs/yivi-frontend.md

-The [`yivi-frontend-packages`](https://github.com/privacybydesign/yivi-frontend-packages) repository is a set of related JavaScript packages that together form a Javascript frontend client to the [`irma server`](https://github.com/privacybydesign/irmago/tree/master/irma).
+The [`yivi-frontend-packages`](https://github.com/privacybydesign/yivi-frontend-packages) repository is a set of related JavaScript packages that together form a Javascript frontend client to the [`yivi irma server`](https://github.com/privacybydesign/irmago/tree/master/irma).
 The packages contain a state machine package [`yivi-core`](#yivi-core) to which several plugin packages can be added to achieve Yivi support for your application.
 We also provide a wrapper package [`yivi-frontend`](#yivi-frontend) that combines `yivi-core` with some of the plugins in a bundle.
 With this wrapper package you have an easy starting point for handling sessions using an embedded